Ani-Men: Carnage: Black, White & Blood

-A sixth incarnation of the Ani-Men appears in Carnage: Black, White & Blood.
-The group consists of Elephant Man, Giraffe Man, and Boar-Man where they all resemble humanoid versions of the animals they represent.
-In a "You Are Carnage" story that evokes the traits of "Choose Your Own Adventure" and takes place in an unidentified reality, the Ani-Men are shown robbing a bank as the reader as Carnage is left with a choice on what to do with them.
-If the reader decides to kill them, Carnage beheads Boar-Man, drowns Elephant Man in a lethal swirly using a makeshift toilet, and rips out Giraffe Man's spine.
-If the reader decides not to kill them, Carnage will just knock them out.
+An alternate universe iteration of the Ani-Men appears in Carnage: Black, White & Blood, consisting of Elephant Man, Giraffe Man, and Boar-Man.
+In a "You Are Carnage" story that evokes the traits of "Choose Your Own Adventure", the Ani-Men are either killed or incapacitated by Carnage depending on the reader's choice.

 Earth X

 An original incarnation of the Ani-Men appear in Earth X. These versions are animals from a Wakandan preserve who the Black Panther accidentally mutated into anthropomorphic forms using the Cosmic Cube.
-They include, but are not limited to, humanoid elephants, humanoid giraffes, humanoid gorillas, humanoid turtles, and zebra-like centaurs.
-After the Wendigo attacks Wakanda, the Black Panther brings the Ani-Men to live in the Savage Land.
+After the Wendigo attacks Wakanda, Black Panther brings the Ani-Men to live in the Savage Land.

 Ultimate Marvel

-An alternate universe incarnation of the Ani-Men from Earth-1610 appear in the Ultimate Marvel universe.
-This version is associated with Dr. Arthur Molekevic and resembled mud monsters.
+An alternate universe incarnation of the Ani-Men from Earth-1610 appear in the Ultimate Marvel imprint.
+This version consists of mud creatures, who are associates of Arthur Molekevic.

+In other media

+Flying Fox of the Ani-Men appears in Moon Girl and Devil Dinosaur, voiced by Sasheer Zamata.